 These renditions show how you can take a poem and turn it into all sorts of wonderful things!

 Illustration from “A Child’s Garden of Verses” by Robert Louis Stevenson, illustrated by Charles Robinson (1914).

-This artilce was posted on Wednesday, July 18th, 2012 at 2:59 pm and is filed under Arts and Crafts, Australia, Countries & Cultures, England, English, Illustrations, Languages, Lullabies, Lullabies from Around the World, My Bed is a Boat, Poems, Poems about Childhood, Poems about Children, Poetry, Poets, Robert Louis Stevenson, USA, YouTube.
+This article was posted on Wednesday, July 18th, 2012 at 2:59 pm and is filed under Arts and Crafts, Australia, Countries & Cultures, England, English, Illustrations, Languages, Lullabies, Lullabies from Around the World, My Bed is a Boat, Poems, Poems about Childhood, Poems about Children, Poetry, Poets, Robert Louis Stevenson, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.